Akhila-Palagani24/databricks-training/WEEK-1/Day-2/README.md

 Employee SQL Queries
-📌 Overview
+Overview

-This repository contains a collection of basic to intermediate SQL queries performed on an Employees table.
-The purpose of this project is to strengthen SQL fundamentals through practical query execution and data analysis.
+This project contains basic to intermediate SQL queries performed on an Employees table.

-The queries cover essential SQL concepts including data retrieval, filtering, sorting, grouping, aggregation, and pattern matching.
+The queries demonstrate the use of:

+SELECT
+WHERE
+GROUP BY
+HAVING
+ORDER BY
+LIMIT
+DISTINCT
+IN
+BETWEEN
+LIKE
+Aggregate Functions
-🗂 Table Structure
+Table Structure
 CREATE TABLE Employees (
     emp_id INT,
     emp_name VARCHAR(100),